 Connik History, Family Crest & Coats of Arms

 The birthplace of the surname Connik is Cornwall, a rugged peninsula in southwestern England that is noted for its strong Gaelic traditions.
 Even though the usage of surnames was common during the Middle Ages, all English people were known only by a single name in early times.
 The process by which hereditary surnames came to be used is intriguing.
 As the number of inhabitants of Europe swelled, people began to assume an extra name to avoid confusion and to further identify them.
 Under the Feudal System of government, surnames evolved and they often reflected life on the manor and in the field.
 Although nickname surnames were rare among the Cornish, they did occasionally adopt names that reflected the physical characteristics or other attributes of the original bearer of the name.
-The name Connik is a nickname type of surname for a rich and successful person.
-Looking back further, we find the name Connik was derived from the Cornish word connock, of the same meaning.
+The name Connik is a nickname type of surname for a rich and successful person. having derived from the Cornish word connock, of the same meaning.

 Early Origins of the Connik family